The First Year as a Financial Advisor: Your Survival Guide

 Build Your Contact List

-Write down every person you know — family, friends, former colleagues, neighbours, people from your gym, church, or community groups.
+Write down every person you know.
 Most new advisors can identify 200–500 people.
 This is your starting point.

 3